Irota: Architecture

 Irota's only church is Greek Catholic.
 Roman Catholics go to mass here as well.
 The current stone building, dating from 1846, was preceded by several wooden structures.
 It has an iconostasis.
 In 1898, the originally whitewashed church interior was embellished with frescoes.
 Services are generally held on Sunday mornings.
 There is a small chapel in the main street, built in 1925 and renovated in 1965.
 It is used for smaller services during the week.

 The mansion (Petőfi út 42) which once belonged to the noble Fáy family was used as headquarters for the Party Secretary, public library and consulting room for the visiting GP during the years of communism.
 After years of neglect and decay, it has recently been renovated and these days, it serves as a private residence.

 The houses in the village typically have a rectangular shape and consist of three rooms.
 The houses do not stand in a straight line, since people always made sure to build them in the highest point of their plot to protect them from water damage.

 The village is home to rare plant and bird species.
-It has several guest houses and three eco-friendly lodges were opened at its edge in summer 2016.
+It has several guest houses and three eco-friendly lodges were opened at its edge in 2016.